n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecloudrealtimedatabase.md

+---
+title: Google Cloud Realtime Database node - n8n Documentation
+description: Documentation for the Google Cloud Realtime Database node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Cloud Realtime Database

 The Google Cloud Realtime Database node allows you to automate work in Google Cloud Realtime Database, and integrate Google Cloud Realtime Database with other applications. n8n has built-in support for a wide range of Google Cloud Realtime Database features, including writing, deleting, getting, and appending databases.